June 25, 2025 (5mo ago) — last updated November 11, 2025 (19d ago)

 Practical example: “Develop a detailed business plan, secure $10,000 in seed funding, and launch an MVP coaching app by December 31.”

-2. Develop a Morning Routine
+2. Build a Simple, High‑Impact Morning Routine

 How to implement: